ogimgio/hackatum-25/README.md

 * A budget‑sensitive customer may be convinced by highlighting the high costs of potential accidents.
 * A wealthy customer may respond better to premium convenience (e.g., fast vehicle replacement on vacation).

+Additionally it performs speech emotion recognition to adapt its tone and approach based on the customer's emotional state.

 ---

 ## System Workflow